 - Caregiver burden and stress: this should be considered a complication of any dementia, including vascular dementia.
 This can lead to increased psychiatric and medical morbidity in the caregiver.

-The prognosis of VaD is thought to be worse than that of Alzheimer's disease, carrying a life expectancy of three to five years.
+The prognosis of VaD is thought to be worse than that of Alzheimer's disease, carrying an average life expectancy of three to five years.

 Further reading & references